-Green liveried D5077 and 5055 wait departure from Barmouth with a return excursion on an unknown date.
-It seems that photographs of the LMR Class 24's carrying the three piece miniature snowploughs are quite rare, particularly at Barmouth where there have been several recorded incidents of these miniature snowploughs damaging the check rails on Barmouth bridge.
+Green liveried D5077 & D5055 wait departure from Barmouth with a return excursion on an unknown date.
+Photographs of the LMR Class 24s carrying the three piece miniature snowploughs are quite rare, particularly at Barmouth where there have been several recorded incidents of these miniature snowploughs damaging the check rails on Barmouth bridge.

 The sixteen year career of D5077/24077 was spent entirely on the London Midland Region apart from a brief six month allocation to the Eastern Region.

 Built Crewe Locomotive Works (from batch 5076 - 5093).

 Shortened fuel tank & full size water tank (shortened water tank fitted later).